Star Firearms: Finding Model Numbers and Dating with Proofs

 Guardia Civil Insignia Guardia Civil Crest

-At least one source reports that some pistols issued to the Guardia will not have this crest, and will simply be marked with "CG" on the right side of the frame.
+Later pistols, carbines, and SMGs, issued to the Guardia will not have this crest.
+Some will simply be marked with "CG" on the right side of the frame or receiver.

 Cuerpo Superior de Policia